velajua/pytest_maker/README.md

 ===================================================================================== 5 passed, 1 skipped, 1 xfailed in 0.18s

 And by passing the `-p` or `--partly` flag, the code doesn´t take into account the `.yaml` file.
-Returning the test module as follows:
+Returning the test module as follows by running `python pytest_maker.py my_module -p`:

 ```python
 import pytest